 Junior Community GrantsBack

-The Third Round of Mayor Liz Schmidt’s Junior Community Grants has closed
+The 4th Round of Mayor Liz Schmidt’s Junior Community Grants has now opened

-Applications for this round closed Thursday 08 March, 2018
+Applications for this round open Thursday 22 August 2018

 Mayor Liz Schmidt made funds available (from the allowance she receives for the use of her own vehicle while conducting Council business) to provide a source of financial assistance to young people in Charters Towers Regional Council’s area wishing to undertake a variety of activities that may require extra funds to assist with a project for their organisation.